 - The number of subjects accrued, including a summary of any withdrawal of subjects from the research since the beginning of the study and the reasons for withdrawal, if known

-- Summary of minor deviations and/or minor noncompliance
+- Summary of minor deviations, research billing errors, and/or minor noncompliance

 - If there is no DSMB or DMC, statement whether adverse events occurred studywide in excess of the expected frequency and level of severity as documented in the research protocol, the informed consent document, and investigator’s brochure and, if so, confirmation that the event was promptly reported